Rahil63/Variant_Calling/WGS_Mutations/README.md

 # Strelka2-Manta
 This repo contains scripts to run Strelka2 and Manta on tumor/normal BAM file pairs, plus scripts to do postprocessing.
+It assumes that first Manta, then Strelka, then the postprocessing script is run.

 ## Define_Paths.sh
 Contains all the paths to executables and files needed to run Strelka and Manta + postprocessing.